 If you're working with a new sitter who is particularly good and you want to keep her, a tip may be a good way to show you appreciate their expertise and rapport with your children.
-Margaret recommends rounding up of the money you owe.
-For example, if her fee for the night is $36, round it up to $40.
+Margaret recommends rounding up the amount you owe.
+For example, if her total fee for the night is $36, round it up to $40.

 If your sitter is also caring for your kids on or around a holiday (like Christmas or New Year's Eve), you should pay extra for the prime time slot.